Key Quote

 Technique 2 — DUAL STRUCTURE — CONTRASTING STANZAS

 Agard alternates between two structural modes: regular stanzas in standard font listing British curriculum content (Guy Fawkes, 1066, Dick Whittington) delivered in a dismissive, nursery-rhyme rhythm, and italicised stanzas celebrating Black and Caribbean heroes (Toussaint L'Ouverture, Nanny de Maroon, Mary Seacole) in reverent, metaphor-rich language.
-The structural contrast enacts the poem's argument: the two histories are treated completely differently.
+The structural contrast enactsenacts — Performs or carries out; when form mirrors meaning the poem's argument: the two histories are treated completely differently.

-British history is reduced to trivial rhymes ('De man who discover de balloon'), while Caribbean history receives powerful natural imagery ('a healing star / among the wounded').
+British history is reduced to trivial rhymes ('De man who discover de balloon'), while Caribbean history receives powerful natural imagerynatural imagery — 'a healing star / among the wounded'.
 Agard inverts the expected hierarchy: the 'important' British history is presented as childish and insignificant, while the 'hidden' history is treated with beauty and gravitas.
-The form itself performs the revaluation (reassessment of worth) the poem demands.
+The form itself performs the revaluationrevaluation — The process of reassessing and reassigning the value or worth of something the poem demands.

 Key Words